How do I set myself weekly or monthly budgets?

 The first thing to do is decide whether you’re setting up a weekly or monthly budget because it’ll decide all the numbers you use.
 It’s easiest to use when you get paid; so a weekly plan if it’s once a week or a monthly plan if it’s once per month.

 If you are using a weekly budget but have some bills you only pay monthly like your rent or you’re using a monthly budget and shop weekly, you’ll need to grab a calculator and use our helpful calculations below.

 How to change monthly spending and income to weekly

 Monthly amount x 12 (to get the full year amount) ÷ 52 (weeks).
 If you earn £1,000 a month, the calculation would be: £1,000 x12 ÷ 52

 How to change weekly spending and income to monthly

-Weekly amount ÷ 7 (days) x 30 (average number of days in a month) For example, if you earn £200 a week, the calculation would be:
+Weekly amount x 52 ÷ 12.
+For example, if you earn £200 a week, the calculation would be:

 Work out your income

-To know how much you can afford to have as pocket money, you first need to know how much there is to use in the first place.
-Take the cash you have coming in and work it out over the right period of time for the type of budget you’re putting together.
+To start your budget you first need to know how much money you have coming in.
+List all the types of income you have and work it out over the right period of time for the type of budget you’re putting together.
 Don’t forget to consider all your kinds of regular income:

 • Benefit payments